 You could go to the kitchen and eat.
 A full stomach can help you feel calm and relaxed.
-That, unfortunately, would ruin your diet and might leave you with a bad case of acid reflux when you tried to lay down again.
+That, unfortunately, would ruin your diet and might leave you with a bad case of acid reflux when you tried to lie down again.
 If you do eat, eat something light.

-You may consider going to an all-night diner and seeing what’s going on down there.
+You may consider going to an all-night diner and seeing what’s going on there.
 Or, you think about the convenience store you pass on the way home.
 There are people awake there.

 The convenience store or the diner wouldn’t leave you with as extreme of a bill at the emergency department, but that would signify completely giving up on the prospect of sleeping tonight.